Dr Daniel Chalk

 Biography

-I am an applied health services researcher focused on using modelling, simulation and data science techniques to help provide evidence to solve problems in health and social care settings, and inform decision making.
-My areas of expertise include the use of Discrete Event Simulation to model patient pathways, System Dynamics to model whole systems, Agent Based Simulation to model emergent population dynamics from individual-level behaviours and machine learning methods to train machines to replicate decision making.
+I am chair of the Peninsula Collaboration for Health Operational Research and Data Science (PenCHORD) – a team of applied health services researchers focused on using modelling, simulation and data science techniques to help provide evidence to solve problems in health and social care settings, and inform decision making.
+My areas of expertise include the use of Discrete Event Simulation to model patient pathways, System Dynamics to model whole systems, Agent Based Simulation to model emergent population dynamics from individual-level behaviours and AI and Machine Learning methods to train machines to replicate decision making.
+I also have a particular interest in the application of AI-based Natural Language Processing techniques to health and social care data to automate the extraction of information from free text data.

 Other team members